SirPhysics/Traffic_Toll_NSW/README.md

 The results are more subtle here; while Church St Exit remains the busiest entry, traffic began to go up about 6:00 a.m., decreased slightly, and then picked up again between 7:00 and 07:30.
 From 14:00, the volume of traffic climbed even further, reaching a climax at 15:00.
 It became less crowded until 18:30.
 ## Total Daily Traffic Volume of M4 During Weekdays
 ![weekday_traffic](https://user-images.githubusercontent.com/62376291/157604383-dec877ff-0fd5-414e-af01-502791ec6b88.png)
+Sunday, not Monday, is denoted by the number 1!
+Saturday is represented by the number 7.
+We know that an usual Sunday will have the least traffic because a huge number of people do not have to return to work, and the majority of people will simply stay in their neighbourhoods.
+The busiest days of the week were, as expected, Thursday and Friday.
+But, what do you think causes Thursday and Friday traffic to be higher than other weekdays such as Monday, Tuesday, and Wednesday?
 ## Disclaimer:
 The following banner-like image was obtained from https://en.wikipedia.org/wiki/M4 Motorway (Sydney) and is intended to demonstrate where M4 is located.
 ![Western_sydney_road_alignments](https://user-images.githubusercontent.com/62376291/157809679-2683ab7d-db29-4704-a207-efeea781bc1c.png)